gAtmos/Atmos_python/README.md

   - Check for errors in the settings file
   - Launch controller that doesn't have any error
-  - execute all differents system commands
+  - Execute all differents system commands
-  - control the GPIO of the computer board
+  - Control the GPIO of the computer board

 - ### The controllers
   Controllers are threads executed along the Core and in charge of following the timer list provide by the settings file.
 Those timers are independant for each controllers and must follow few rules (explain in rules section).